s4chin/testrepo/README.md

 # S.A.M.
 CHANGE THE FILE CHANGE THE FILE CHANGE THE FILE
+CHANGE FILE ON EDITOR CHANGE FILE ON EDITOR
 ## Super Awesome Machine
 ### A personal assistant for your desktop